 There are quite a number of canyon sections, interspersed with creek walking.
 The canyon sections are of good quality, but are never really sustained.
 The creek walking is for the most part easy and relatively scrub free, and the surrounds are delightful.

-About 300m after the Bell Creek junction, the creek starts to drop through boulders, and then flattens out.
-This last section is the trickiest, as there is a fair bit of scrub, and the creek bed is covered with large slippery rocks.
-Bell Creek then flows into the Wollangambe River, which is much the same, although you can walk along the left hand bank quite easily.
+About 300m after the Bell Creek junction, the creek starts to drop through boulders, and then flattens out before the junction with the Wollangambe.
+This flat section is slow going, as there is a fair bit of scrub, and the creek bed is covered with large slippery rocks.
+Bell Creek then flows into the Wollangambe River, which is easier going.
 About 200m after the junction, the river turns a sharp left hand bend.
 There is a large sandy beach on the left, and the exit track starts directly across the river.

 Exit

-The track heads up to the top of the saddle, and turns right.
-It contours round the gully and then heads steadily up, reaching the main ridge, and the entry track to the Tourist Section of the Wollangambe between two pagodas.
-Turn right and follow the track up, crossing a fire trail, and joining another fire trail.
+The track heads up to the top of the saddle, and turns right, passing the turnoff to Joes Canyon after 600m.
+It contours round the gully on the left and then heads steadily up, reaching the main ridge, and the entry track to the Tourist Section of the Wollangambe between two pagodas.
+Turn right and follow the well-constructed track up the hill, crossing a fire trail, and joining another fire trail.
 When you reach the road, turn right, and walk back to the Fire Station where you left your car.

 Comments

 There are numerous long pools so lilos are advisable for most parties.
-They are, however, inconvenient in the more open sections of creek.
+They are, however, inconvenient in the less canyon-like sections of creek.
 Experienced parties may be able to do without them, but will need a full wetsuit and possibly thermals underneath.
 Some other flotation (eg dry bag) is also needed.